Sharing Cayman with the world

 It comes as no surprise that the primary industry in the Cayman Islands is tourism.
 Blessed with an abundance of Mother Nature’s goodwill, it’s the soft white sand beaches, gin-clear seas, year-round warm temperatures, and friendly islanders that draw visitors from near and far.

-As interest in coming to Cayman has grown over the years, so has the country’s ability to meet the demand.
-Restaurants and hotels focussed on product and service excellence have sprung up along the famous Seven Mile strip and in the outer districts like East End.
-Enterprising business people have created companies designed to give travellers the local experience, like kayak excursions through the mangroves and tours that explore the wonders of the Crystal Caves.
+As interest in coming to the Cayman Islands has grown over the years, so has the country’s ability to meet the demand.
+Restaurants and hotels focussed on product and service excellence have sprung up along the famous Seven Mile Beach strip and in the outer districts like East End.
+Enterprising Cayman business people have created companies designed to give travellers the local experience, like kayak excursions through the mangroves and tours that explore the wonders of the Crystal Caves.

 Despite its small size, Grand Cayman offers diverse ways for tourists to enjoy its bounty.
-Some wish to stay in five-star luxury resorts with all the amenities that one would expect, whereas others might choose a private villa that can accommodate a large group with ease.
+Some wish to stay in five-star luxury Cayman resorts with all the amenities that one would expect, whereas others might choose a private villa that can accommodate a large group with ease.

-Then there are smaller hotels with easy access to the main drag and the beach, timeshare properties, and Airbnb options.
+Then there are smaller hotels with easy access to the main drag and Seven Mile Beach, timeshare properties, and Airbnb options.
 Staying out in districts like West Bay, North Side, and East End will give a completely different perspective, as there is a greater abundance of quaint Caribbean homes dotting the landscape with more quintessentially local bars and restaurants.
 Regardless of where you hang your hat, however, with the travel time of only about an hour by car from one end of Grand Cayman to the other, you’ll be able to see it all if you wish.

 Cayman Brac has similar property choices – from five-star to rustic – and even Little Cayman, the smallest of the three islands, offers a surprising amount of variety.